jkeefe/newmark-design-development/THE_NOTES.md

 [The Syllabus](./README.md) | [The Fine Print](./THE_FINE_PRINT.html) | [The Notes](./THE_NOTES.html)

+**[UNDER CONSTRUCTION!
+SUBJECT TO CHANGE!
+This page is currently being modified for the Fall 2019 term.]**

 # The Notes

 Here's where you'll find resources and class notes for every section.